 A level above interactivity is gamification.
 When learning doesn’t feel like learning it’s at its most effective.
 Using gamified lesson templates makes this simple.
 Some LMSs also have built-in prizing features.
 We find that offering multiple small prizes (food and coffee vouchers for instance) is more effective than the opportunity to win a large prize.

 Many eLearning LMS in Australia will function on a mobile device, but when it comes to doing so, interaction is fiddly and distracting.
 A truly-responsive LMS should be designed for mobile first but work flawlessly on any platform with a web browser.

 Australia is known to be a multicultural country, meaning that the majority of organisations today have multilingual workplaces.
 This diversity calls for a versatile training solution which can be solved through the utilisation of microlearning.
 Good authoring tools, such as EdApp, provide users with world-class translation systems, whereby courseware is translated into over 100 languages to accommodate each employee.
 Personalising learning in this way is favoured by learners, often resulting in increased course completion rates and a more well-informed workforce.

 Want to know more about LMS opportunities in Australia?

 If you’d like to know more about how EdApp can help your training practices (inside and outside of Australia) with all of the above features, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.